top of page

 • From the main entrance, you will immediately come to an area with restaurants and a WC.
 Continue ahead to the harbor for a splendid view of the sea front.
 You can also walk along the promontory that projects into the sea.

 How did he do it?
-How did Herod’s builders take an open area of seafront and convert it into an deep sea inner and outer harbor.
-They first made two breakwaters with the entrance to the harbor between them.
+How did Herod’s builders take an open area of seafront and convert it into a deep-sea inner and outer harbor.
+They first made two 500 yard breakwaters with the entrance to the harbor between them.
 They used an unusual form of cement made from a special type of volcanic ash, which they had to import, and which was mixed with slaked lime.
 This form of cement must have had the reputation of being suitable for sea water.
 He also used a local kurkar stone as ruble.
 To make the northern breakwater, carpenters constructed bottomless wooden crates which were floated out to sea.
 The crates sank to the seafloor and its corners were staked down.
 It was then filled with cement and ruble until it rose above sea level.
 The southern breakwater was in a more exposed position regarding the sea and barges filled with the concrete were sunk on location.
-The harbor took them 12 years to build and was named Sebastos after the Emperor Augustus.

 • Walk back towards the Caesarea Harbor Visitors’ Center.
 This is located in historical vaults and it offers media displays, historical exhibits, archaeological artifacts, and a visual display about King Herod.
 The movie is about his family problems and the treacherous actions of his wife and two sons.